lost-theory/python-live/lpl_01_advanced_python_features.md

     return inner
 ```

-Now that we have this `inner` function, we have access to the underlying function's arguments and return value.
+Now that we have this `inner` function, we have access to 1. the underlying function's arguments, 2. its return value, and 3. the function object itself, `func`.
 Let's add a print statement before and after we call `func`, as well as inside the `double` function, just to make it clear when each line is executed:

 ```python
 def decorator(func):